 Brief Description on How This Ministry Operates

-The ministry organizes seminars and workshops and training programs at convention, field association and church levels for the training of church musicians with the focus on implementing the knowledge and skill acquired in the local congregation.
+The ministry organizes seminars, workshops and training programs at Convention, Field, Association and Church levels for the training of church musicians with the focus on implementing the knowledge and skills acquired in the local congregation.
 These workshops are run by facilitators carefully selected by the National Coordinator and include rehearsals, lessons on the theology of music and biblical worship, practice and assignments on both modern and traditional music, musical instruments and cross cultural worship.
-The ministry also works hand in hand with CBMD, CBCWD, CBCYSD, CNLC to organize and supply music and worship material at those different level to enhance worship ,taking cognizance of their differences in psychological ,philosophical and psychosocial build.
+The ministry also works hand in hand with CBCMD, CBCWD, CBCYSD, CNLC to organize and supply music and worship material at those different levels to enhance worship, taking cognizance of their differences in psychological, philosophical and psycho-social build.

-To reach out to every member of the communities in which God has permitted us to work in holistically, bring along the message of the Kingdom and a hope to social life while here on earth.
+The Social Ministry exists to reach out to every member of the community which God has permitted us to work in holistically, bring along the message of the Kingdom and a hope to social life while here on earth.
 The social ministry has as objective to back up the faith preached, through works by reaching out to families and individuals within our communities who are plagued by various forms of crisis/difficulties James 2: 14-17 (KJV).
 This is in a bid to bring hope to their hopeless situations, restore their dignity and above all, build up their physical/social lives to be as relatively comfortable as possible for their spiritual services to God.

 In partnership with Missions 21, Norwegian Refugee Council and World Team, the CBC social ministry has carried out diverse activities in line with food security – food assistance and livelihood support, non-food items distribution and hygiene promotion to thousands of internally displaced persons of the North West and South West Regions.
-Also, a training session on psychosocial counselling was carried out amongst CBC and PCC Pastors/Ministers of various churches, schools and hospital institutions of the North West and West Regions.
-Another session will be run for ministers in the South West Region.
+Also, a training session on psycho-social counselling was carried out among CBC and PCC Pastors/Ministers of various churches, schools and hospital institutions of the North West and West Regions.
+Another session will be organized for ministers in the South West Region.